hihihioli/twidilers/readme.md

 ## Post page
 * You can publish a post without content or a title

 # New feature wishlist
 ## Profile page
-* A profile page for each user
 * Edit button on your profile page that goes to the Public Information tab of the settings page
-* Posts by user
 * Metadata about user such as
     * Posts made
     * Date joined